vrooje/ScienceTeamGuide/Draft Guide.md

 ![Screenshot of the Dashboard](http://zooniverse-resources.s3.amazonaws.com/science_team_guide/tools.png)

-The dashboard - or _Zoo Tools_ - is a place where people can filter and plot data from Zooniverse projects, and other selected public datasets.
+The dashboard - or _Zoo Tools_ - is a place where people can filter and plot data from some Zooniverse projects, and other selected public datasets.
 For example, galaxies from Galaxy Zoo can be plotted using a variety of charts and filtered according their location or redshift metadata.

 Not all data from all projects is currently supported in the dashboard.
 It is still under development but if you've got a cool use-case, speak with Arfon.